kiregenofficial/kiregenofficial/README.md

-## About me (yea it's a standard template)
+### About me

-- 🔭 I’m currently trying to understand how to become a real programmer.
-- 🌱 I’m currently learning how to work on GitHub and how to code properly.
+- 🌱 Learning how to work on GitHub.
+- 🔭 On my way to become a senior programmer.
-- 👯 I’m looking to collaborate on small projects to learn the fundamentals.
+- 💼 Would love to collaborate to learn the fundamentals.
-- 🤔 I’m looking for help with standing confidently in the abyss of coding.
+- 🔍 Figuring out how to stand confidently on the soil of coding.

+### Interests
+- 💻 Languages: C++, Java, Assembler (basics)
+- 📖 Linguistic: English, Russian
+- 🧰 Features: Handyman, Engineer of some kind
+- ☕ Hobbies: Drawing, Composing, Reading, Writing
+- ☔ Other: Perfectionist, Rain lover

+###

+### Misc info
 - 🐈 Pronouns: cat (just kidding, it's he / him), nothing special.
 - 📫 EMail: absolutelynotacat@gmail.com

-## Interests
-- 💻 Languages: C++, Java, Assembler
-- 📖 Linguistic ones: English, Russian
-⠀
-- ☕ Hobbies: Drawing, Composing, Reading, Writing
-- 🧰 Handyman, engineer of some kind
-⠀
-- ☔ Perfectionist, rain lover

-Sincerely yours, Kira Egen.
+### Sincerely yours, Kira Egen.